 McClurg provides practical advice on how to do well in law school and even details the assessments and type of content you’ll see your first year.

 Law school exams are likely one of the most dreaded aspects of law school for pre-law students.
-You’ve likely heard of horror stories about exam questions asking for the exact legal clause written in a subsection of a subsection.
+You’ve likely heard horror stories about exam questions asking for the exact legal clause written in a subsection of a subsection.

 To ease your test anxiety, you can read this novel to know exactly what to expect on your exams and how to ace them!